 At common law, landowners may also bring trespass actions for certain types of public and private physical invasions of private property such as flooding or drainage.
 See e.g., Hadfield v.
 Oakland County Drain Com'r.
-50 There are several different types of "trespass".
-A broader discussion of the law of trespass is beyond the scope of this paper.
-Principal activities which may be subject to trespass suits in climate-related contexts are similar to those which may be subject to "nuisance suits.
-See above.
+There are several different types of "trespass".
+However, a